 Despite current educational trends, scientific evidence reveals that spending instructional time on handwriting has clear benefits to the development of skills that affect performance in all subjects.
 Writing, it turns out, is much more than a mechanical function better accomplished by a machine.

-A recent Indiana University study1 examined and compared brain activity in pre-literate children who were presented with three methods of letter instruction: typing, tracing, and writing by hand.
+An Indiana University study1 examined and compared brain activity in pre-literate children who were presented with three methods of letter instruction: typing, tracing, and writing by hand.
 In the end, learning letters through writing produced the highest neural engagement and development.
 The undeveloped muscle coordination of very young children requires them to concentrate and work to replicate a letter, thus more successfully imprinting it in their memory than simply tracing a letter or pressing a key.
 Mastering handwriting depends upon the acquisition of several underlying skills like visual perception, finger dexterity, upper extremity strength, and posture.

 Writing by hand also requires a child’s brain to categorize—slants, curves, size, and details—which sharpens reasoning skills.
 Because their early efforts to print are not perfect, children learn to determine the essential characteristics of each letter that distinguish it from all others.
 (They can recognize what makes a G a G even if theirs doesn’t look exactly like one on paper or on a keyboard.)
 And because cursive writing has more varieties than printing, students amass a broader catalog of letter representation.